|

 Despite the gaffes, there were several interesting stories.
 One episode, for instance, featured the McCulloughs attending a local Highland Games/gathering of the clans.
 (Lassie, of course, is right at home in a Scottish gathering.)
 And Lassie's first co-star, Roddy McDowall, was featured in three stories as author Andrew Leeds.

-None of these episodes are available on video in the United States so far as I know.
+None of these episodes are available on DVD or video in the United States so far as I know.
 Two British videotapes with three episodes each existed at one time, but are now out of print.
 They are sometimes available on e-Bay.

 The cast for The New Lassie:

-Discovery Channel's Animal Planet cable channel, in conjunction with Cinar Productions and Golden Book Entertainment television, produced a new Lassie series filmed, as with many others these days, in Canada.
+On March 2, 1997, Lassie returned to the small screen with a series of 52 episodes, aired by the Discovery Channel's Animal Planet cable channel, in conjunction with Cinar Productions and Golden Book Entertainment television.
+This new Lassie series was filmed, as were many others in the 1990s, in Canada.

 In the introductory two episodes, "The Great Escape" and "Lassie Comes Home," a neglected collie living at Hollering Hank's junkyard escapes and is hurt by a passing truck.
 She's found by young Timmy and brought home to his mother to treat.
 Posters are put up around town, but when no one claims the dog after ten days, Karen tells Timmy he can keep her, and he names her Lassie.

-Unfortunately the "touch of humor" seemed to be a harbinger for the attitude of the entire series, which really isn't about Lassie at all, but about Timmy and his friends.
+The first season had a good mix of boy and dog and boy and life problems which worked pretty well.
+In second season, several script-related and casting problems developed: the "touch of humor" in the pilot seemed to be a harbinger for the attitude of the entire series, especially the second season, which many times isn't about Lassie at all, but about Timmy and his friends.
 In too many episodes Lassie is simply a bystander, and when she does get to do something, it's usually as moral support.
 The later episodes of second season seem to involve Hollerin' Hank into almost every other situation; while the character isn't bad comic relief, he's annoying to watch that often.
+To make matters worse in the final 13 episodes, spunky and bright Natalie, who has "gone off to live in Montreal," has been replaced by a vacuous little girl named Pascale.

 The series, before ending with the two parter "Graduation," did manage to clear up the onrunning mystery of Lassie's origin that was established in some of the earliest episodes: she was originally "Sable," the pet of a diplomat's daughter.
 She escaped from a caretaker while the girl and her father were assigned out of the States.
 Timmy heroically returns her to her original owner, but Lassie, whom we find out was expecting puppies at the time she left the Cabots, walks all the way home to Hudson Falls to have her litter.
 The diplomat's daughter, knowing Lassie's heart now lies with Timmy, asks for a puppy instead.
 (The ending of this episode was ruined a bit by the appearance of the puppies, who when found "newborn" by Hank, are romping, their eyes opened, looking in reality to be about six weeks old.)